Nusha34/PetFinder/Project_organisation/project_MM.md

 * Plot data so that plots can be used in presentation.

 - [ ] Build classification model based on the metadata.
 Get feature importance with respect to Cuteness Meter score.
 - [ ] Build model based on pictures.
-Use pretreined models, i.e ResNer, EfficientNet, etc.
+Use pretrained models, i.e ResNer, EfficientNet, etc.